fastly/fastly-magento2/Documentation/CONFIGURATION.md

 To proceed with configuration you will need to have [signed up for Fastly's service](https://www.fastly.com/signup).
-You will need the API key/token (https://manage.fastly.com/tokens).
+You will need the API token (https://manage.fastly.com/tokens).
 Details of how to find these are kept in [Fastly's documentation](https://docs.fastly.com/guides/account-management-and-security/finding-and-managing-your-account-info).

 ## Configure the Fastly Service